Saumarez Homestead: Henry Arding Thomas: 1856–1874

 Between 1862 and 1868 Thomas was able to purchase at ordinary auction sales more than 9000 acre of Saumarez, paying an average slightly over one pound per acre.
 By 1870 he had consolidated over 12000 acre and Saumarez was a substantial freehold property.
 By this time most of the Saumarez run had disappeared: about half had been reserved by the Crown-principally for the Armidale and Uralla Reserves and the Rocky River Goldfield Reserve.
 Thomas himself had subdivided the old run, forming and selling the new runs of Eversleigh in 1863 and Lindsay in 1865.
 In its first stage the Saumarez Homestead was sited close to the store, stables and barn, at the working heart of the property.
 It was typical of the living conditions enjoyed by other hard working and financially established rural property owners.

-In due time, largely in order to house the additional children, Thomas built the three-roomed brick house with surrounding verandahs, which is still standing, adding it to the earlier six-roomed timber slab cottage built by the Dumaresq family.
+In due time, largely to house the additional children, Thomas built the three-roomed brick house with surrounding verandahs, which is still standing, adding it to the earlier six-roomed timber slab cottage built by the Dumaresq family.
 This section has been demolished, although its door, windows, and mantelpiece were probably used in the timber cottage still standing nearby.
 The whole complex was softened by a developing garden with English trees, reminding Caroline of "home".
 The Thomas' developed Saumarez's garden.
-Thomas was a local magistrate, foundation president of the pastoral and Agricultural Society (initiating the first Agricultural Show on the Northern Tablelands), committee member of the Armidale hospital and involved with Anglican Church affairs.
+Thomas was a local magistrate, foundation president of the pastoral and Agricultural Society (initiating the first agricultural show on the Northern Tablelands), committee member of the Armidale hospital and involved with Anglican Church affairs.
 He was sympathetic to the selectors, encouraging closer settlement on land that had previously been occupied by the Saumarez sheep, as former gold diggers turned to farming on its fertile basalt soils.

 In 1874 Thomas sold Saumarez to Frank White of "Edinglassie", Muswellbrook and moved closer to Sydney to Wivenhoe near Cobbitty to enjoy a quieter, easier lifestyle as a gentleman farmer.
 He lived there until his death in 1884 and his wife stayed on until she died in 1903.